-In collaboration with the New Jersey Department of Environmental Protection, the New Jersey Office of Planning Advocacy, and the New Jersey Office of Emergency Management, the New Jersey Climate Change Resource Center has established a Climate Resilience Corps of graduate students trained in climate resilience planning to provide support to New Jersey municipalities in assessing hazards from changing climate conditions.
+The New Jersey Climate Change Resource Center Climate Corps is a cohort of outstanding graduate students supporting the Center’s applied research, analysis, and program work.
+One key facet of Corps members is providing assistance to New Jersey municipalities in assessing hazards from changing climate conditions.
 Participating students include those in graduate programs in natural sciences, engineering, community planning, and public policy, including fellows in the Rutgers Coastal Climate Risk and Resilience (C2R2) program.

-The Climate Resilience Corps is developing and applying protocols linked to data within Rutgers decision support tools to help municipalities with hazard mitigation planning; climate resilience planning; Plan Endorsement as per the New Jersey Office of Planning Advocacy resilience guidelines; and the 2021 statutory requirement that the land use plan element of a municipal master plan include a climate-change-related hazard vulnerability assessment.
+The Climate Corps develops and applies protocols linked to data within Rutgers’ web-based decision support tools to provide municipalities direct technical assistance with hazard mitigation planning; flooding vulnerability; climate resilience planning; Plan Endorsement as per the New Jersey Office of Planning Advocacy resilience guidelines; and the 2021 statutory requirement that the land use plan element of a municipal master plan include a climate-change-related hazard vulnerability assessment.

 Climate Corps projects have also included:

 - Support to the New Jersey Blue Acres Program to develop a methodology to inform equitable buyout policies;

 - Direct technical assistance to municipalities undergoing the State Planning Commission Plan Endorsement Process;